businessOwned by: A group of around 30 Industry Super Funds

 You can lodge an escalation to request a faster loan approval, but guess what?
 Everyone else is doing that too!
 So escalations rarely do anything.

 ME has a small credit team approving loans and sometimes has some really good offers which cause a large number of people to apply.
-That’s why we often use ME Bank for refinancing, where there is no rush, but not for purchases where time is critical.
+That’s why we often use ME Bank for refinancing, where there is no rush, but rarely for purchases where time is critical.

 What home loan types do they have?